markuskimius/termwriter-py/README.md

-# screen-py
+# termwriter-py

-organize your terminal output
+Organize your terminal output

 ## Motivation

-Dumping a ton of information to the screen using `print()` can cause the data you want to see on the screen to scroll up, away from the visible terminal area.
+Dumping a ton of information to the terminal using `print()` can cause the data you want to see on the screen to scroll up, away from the visible terminal area.
 This can be particularly frustrating because today's monitors have a lot more horizontal screen space but the data scrolls away vertically.
 What if